 The accurate representation of precipitation is a recurring issue in climate models.
-El Niño-10 Southern Oscillation (ENSO) precipitation teleconnections provide a testbed for comparison of 11 modeled to observed precipitation.
-We assess the simulation quality for the atmospheric 12 13 component of models in the Coupled Model Intercomparison Project Phase 5 (CMIP5), using the ensemble of runs driven by observed sea surface temperatures (SSTs).
-Simulated seasonal 14 precipitation teleconnection patterns are compared to observations during 1979-2005 and to 15 the CMIP3 ensemble.
-Within regions of strong observed teleconnections (equatorial South 16 America, the western equatorial Pacific, and a southern section of North America), there is 17 little improvement in the CMIP5 ensemble relative to CMIP3 in amplitude and spatial 18 correlation metrics of precipitation.
-Spatial patterns within each region exhibit substantial 19 20 departures from observations, with spatial correlation coefficients typically less than 0.5.
+El Niño-Southern Oscillation (ENSO) precipitation teleconnections provide a test bed for comparison of modeled to observed precipitation.
+The simulation quality for the atmospheric component of models in the Coupled Model Intercomparison Project (CMIP) phase 5 (CMIP5) is assessed here, using the ensemble of runs driven by observed sea surface temperatures (SSTs).
+Simulated seasonal precipitation teleconnection patterns are compared to observations during 1979-2005 and to the ensemble of CMIP phase 3 (CMIP3).
+Within regions of strong observed teleconnections (equatorial South America, the western equatorial Pacific, and a southern section of North America), there is little improvement in the CMIP5 ensemble relative to CMIP3 in amplitude and spatial correlation metrics of precipitation.
+Spatial patterns within each region exhibit substantial departures from observations, with spatial correlation coefficients typically less than 0.5.
 However, the atmospheric models do considerably better in other measures.
-First, the 21 amplitude of the precipitation response (root mean square deviation over each region) is well 22 estimated by the mean of the amplitudes from the individual models.
-This is in contrast with 23 the amplitude of the multi-model ensemble mean, which is systematically smaller (by about 24 30-40%) in the selected teleconnection regions.
-Second, high intermodel agreement on 25 teleconnection sign provides a good predictor for high model agreement with observed 26 teleconnections.
-The ability of the model ensemble to yield amplitude and sign measures that 27 agree with the observed signal for ENSO precipitation teleconnections lends supporting 28 29 evidence for the use of corresponding measures in global warming projections.
+First, the amplitude of the precipitation response (root-mean-square deviation over each region) is well estimated by the mean of the amplitudes from the individual models.
+This is in contrast with the amplitude of the multimodel ensemble mean, which is systematically smaller (by about 30%-40%) in the selected teleconnection regions.
+Second, high intermodel agreement on teleconnection sign provides a good predictor for high model agreement with observed teleconnections.
+The ability of the model ensemble to yield amplitude and sign measures that agree with the observed signal for ENSO precipitation teleconnections lends supporting evidence for the use of corresponding measures in global warming projections.

-30 1.
-Introduction
+1. Introduction

-The El Niño-Southern Oscillation (ENSO) is a leading mode of interannual climate variability originating in the tropical Pacific.
+El Niño-Southern Oscillation (ENSO) is a leading mode of interannual climate variability originating in the tropical Pacific.
 ENSO teleconnections are a reflection of the strong coupling between the tropical ocean and global atmosphere, and SST anomalies in the equatorial Pacific can have substantial remote effects on climate (Horel and Wallace 1981; Ropelewski and Halpert 1987; Trenberth et al. 1998; Wallace et al. 1998; Dai and Wigley 2000).

-In recent decades, measurable progress has been made in simulating ENSO dynamics and 37 associated teleconnections within atmosphere-ocean coupled general circulation models 38 (CGCMs) (Neelin et al. 1992; Delecluse et al. 1998; Davey et al. 2001; Latif et al. 2001; 39 AchutaRao and Sperber 2006; Randall et al. 2007).
-A number of studies use the fully-coupled 40 41 GCMs to assess 20th century ENSO variability and teleconnections against observations (Doherty and Hulme 2002; Capotondi et al. 2006; Joseph and Nigam 2006; Cai et al. 2009).
-42 Others examine the evolution of ENSO and these teleconnections under climate change 43 (Doherty and Hulme 2002; van Oldenborgh et al. 2005; Merryfield et al. 2006; Meehl and Teng 44 2007; Coelho and Goddard 2009).
-Problems persist in the ability of the models to accurately 45 represent the tropical Pacific mean state, annual cycle, and ENSO's natural variability 46 (Guilyardi et al. 2009a; Cai et al. 2012).
-Additional uncertainties remain in the role of the 47 atmospheric components of CGCMs in setting the dynamics of ENSO and its teleconnections 48 (Guilyardi et al. 2004, 2009b; Lloyd et al. 2009; Sun et al. 2009; Weare 2012), as well as how 49 50 ENSO will behave under climate change (Collins et al. 2010).
+In recent decades, measurable progress has been made in simulating ENSO dynamics and associated teleconnections within atmosphere-ocean coupled general circulation models (CGCMs) (Neelin et al. 1992; Delecluse et al. 1998; Davey et al. 2001; Latif et al. 2001; DeWeaver and Nigam 2004; AchutaRao and Sperber 2006; Randall et al. 2007).
+A number of studies use the fully coupled GCMs to assess twentieth-century ENSO variability and teleconnections against observations (Doherty and Hulme 2002; Capotondi et al. 2006; Joseph and Nigam 2006; Cai et al. 2009).
+Others examine the evolution of ENSO and these teleconnections under climate change (Doherty and Hulme 2002; van Oldenborgh et al. 2005; Merryfield 2006; Meehl and Teng 2007; Coelho and Goddard 2009).
+Problems persist in the ability of the models to accurately represent the tropical Pacific mean state, annual cycle, and ENSO's natural variability (Guilyardi et al. 2009b; Cai et al. 2012).
+Additional uncertainties remain in the role of the atmospheric components of CGCMs in setting the dynamics of ENSO and its teleconnections (Guilyardi et al. 2004, 2009a; Lloyd et al. 2009; Sun et al. 2009; Weare 2013), as well as how ENSO will behave under climate change (Collins et al. 2010).